chihaoyo/a-new-way/text.md

 This project is aiming to be the missing piece, the glue, the catalyst, the platform, the stimulus of this type of new, self-directed, socially-aware, very-large-scale collaboration.

-## Experiments
+## Prototypes and experiments

 Prototypes of this project will be built based on Git, like Github, the web site which this text is hosted.
 Git is a distributed version control system designed with the philosophy aligned with the ideal of this project.

 The first iteration of the prototype will be building a collaborative graphical creative tool.
+It can be used to run experiments on works that's traditionally done individually and collaboratively.
+It will be interesting to observe the process of such collaboration, evaluate the outcome, and have feedback from the collaborators.

 ## Hosting